Alan Pardew: Sacked West Brom boss will struggle to return - Ian Wright

 The relegation-threatened Baggies parted company with Pardew on Monday after eight straight league defeats.

-"Which chairman's going to give him a job to keep them in the Premier League?" said Wright on BBC 5 live.
+"Which chairman's going to give him a job to keep them in the Premier League?"
+Wright told BBC Radio 5 live.

 "Even if he went into the Championship, which chairman is going to say I want Alan to come in and keep us in here?"